-When patients are told they have to follow a bland diet, the restrictive nature of the food list can leave them wondering if they will ever enjoy their food again.
-Even the name ‘Bland Diet’ inspires dread, as you expect to be eating a lot of ‘blah’ foods!
-While it is true that some foods must be avoided on this diet, the good news is there are lots of tasty items you can have which are both nutritious and enjoyable.
+When patients are told they must follow a bland diet, the restrictive nature of the food list can leave them wondering if they will ever enjoy their food again.
+Even the name ‘Bland Diet’ inspires dread, as you expect to be eating a lot of tasteless foods.
+While it is true that some foods must be avoided on this diet, the good news is there are lots of tasty items you can have that are both nutritious and enjoyable.

 As with any dietary change, the secret lies in being prepared.
-Here are some of the bland diet heroes which feature in many of our bland diet recipes.
-Keep these staples on hand and you’ll always be able to create a fabulous dish which is anything but blah!
+Here are some of the bland diet heroes we feature in many of our bland diet recipes.
+Keep these staples on hand and you’ll always be able to create a fabulous dish that’s anything but “blah!”

 Fridge & Freezer Foods

-Any lean meat or poultry will be suitable for the bland diet, so make sure to keep these in your freezer for fast high-protein meals in the evening.
-Eggs are also a bland-diet favorite as they are naturally low fat, high protein and fiber free.
+Lean proteins like fish or poultry are suitable for the bland diet, so make sure to keep these in your freezer for fast high-protein meals.
+Eggs are another nutritious bland diet favorite as they are naturally low fat, high protein, and fiber free.
 For vegans, tofu offers high quality, low fiber vegetable protein.
-When buying dairy, choose low-fat or fat free to minimize risks of adverse effects.
-Milk alternatives such as soy or nut milks are also suitable.
+When buying dairy, choose low fat or fat-free options to minimize the risks of adverse effects.
+Unsweetened milk alternatives such as soy or other types of nut milk are also suitable.

-While high fat foods can cause gastric issues, small amounts of extra virgin olive oil can be used to add both healthy monounsaturated fats and delicious taste to your food.
+Fats: Although high-fat foods can cause gastric issues, small amounts of extra virgin olive oil can be used to add both healthy monounsaturated fats and delicious flavor to your food.
 Coconut oil can also be used.
-Coconut oil is high in MCT fats which are more easily absorbed in the body than other fats, but unlike olive oil, it is a saturated fat that should be used very sparingly.
+Coconut oil is high in MCT fats that are more easily absorbed in the body than other fats, but unlike olive oil, it is a saturated fat that should be used very sparingly.

-Once you have the basics in place, you will find the bland diet a breeze.
-Check out our bland diet recipes for inspiration- we have breakfast, lunch, dinner and snacks covered, so get cooking!
+Once you have the basics in place, you will find a bland diet is quite enjoyable.
+Our bland diet recipes will inspire you to get started.